estebanstb/P-Script-122/README.md

 ## Description
 I did this project as part of my formation.
 The project needed to be made in 3 weeks with 3 periods of work per week.
 1 period = 45 minutes, which makes it 2 hours and 15 minutes per week.

+This project is linked to the PowerShell module of my formation, so my teacher asked me to create a technical specification document, submit it to him, if he thinks that the work is not too simple he'll valiate it and sign it for me to start working on it.

 ## Images
 Project not yet finished.